 What is SAFE Liposuction?

-SAFE(TM) Liposuction is the method I have adopted because it is safe
+SAFE(TM) Liposuction is the method I have adopted because it is safe and still is after 3 years

-I have adopted the method of SAFE(TM) liposuction and believe it is an excellent and safe method.
+Original Answer 2010: I have adopted the method of SAFE(TM) liposuction and believe it is an excellent and safe method.
 It does employ traditional tumescent injections before the liposuction followed by exactly what you have described.
 The area is pretunneled by a basket cannula.
 Traditional SAL is next performed using a angle cannula.
 Then a basket cannula is used to smooth the area and avoid high and low areas.
 Dr. Wall believes this last step leaves some fat that has been rearranged into a layer of newly formed fat grafts which help rejuvenate and tighten the skin because of the effect of the stem cells.

 This method was presented at the last American Society of Aesthetic Plastic Surgeons national meeting in April, 2010 in Washington DC.
 I was in attendance when Dr. Simeon Wall spoke and was very impressed with the candid nature of his discussion and the results he showed.